Data Cart

 Comparability - Standard DHS

-Fistula questions are not included in the standard DHS questionnaire, but there is a standard DHS fistula module.
+Fistula questions are not included in the standard DHS questionnaire prior to Phase 8, but there was a standard DHS fistula module.
 This standard wording acknowledges multiple possible causes of fistula and describes the symptoms, as follows:

 Comparability — Congo (Democratic Republic) [top]